SafeTravel

 New Zealanders should be wary of scams targeting tourists when travelling in China.
 Common scams involve a tourist being invited for a massage, tea tasting or to a café or bar for a variety of reasons including to practice English.
 The tourist is then pressured to pay an exorbitant bill which may be accompanied with threats of violence, assault and credit card skimming.

 Demonstrations occur from time to time and there has been civil unrest in the Xinjiang Uyghur and Tibet Autonomous Regions that has sometimes led to violence.
-Unauthorised public gatherings may be dispersed by force.
+The Chinese Government prohibits unpermitted demonstrations and unauthorised public gatherings may be dispersed by force.
 New Zealanders in China are advised to avoid all protests and demonstrations and comply with any instructions and restrictions issued by the local authorities.

 Xinjiang Uyghur Autonomous Region

-There have been instances of violent unrest in this region.
-Future incidents of violent unrest are possible and security checks, curfews and restrictions on movement may be imposed or adjusted with little warning.
+There have been instances of violent unrest.
+Increased security measures are in place.
+People of Uyghur descent are particularly affected.
+Security checks, curfews and restrictions on movement may be imposed or adjusted with little warning.
 Carry photo identification at all times.

 Tibet Autonomous Region